sagemath/trac_to_gh/Issue 1284.md

 # Issue 1284: G.subgroup([...]) for G an abelian group has at least one lame property

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1284

 Original creator: was